Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 â—Ź Knowingly causing another person to engage in a sexual act by using force against

-other person or by threatening or placing that other person in fear.
+that other person or by threatening or placing that other person in fear.

 â—Ź Engaging in a sexual act with another person after knowingly rendering that person